-For the past several years I’ve dedicated most of my energy to a book project on the politics of rights in American democracy, focusing on public debates about labor and property, voting, abortion, sexuality and the family, crime and safety, guns, and immigration.
-My book is primarily concerned with how Americans think and talk about constitutional rights and how rights figure in the making of public policy.
+My current research is focused on the dynamics of rights in American democracy, with particular attention to issues related to labor and property, voting, abortion, sexuality and the family, crime and safety, guns, and immigration.
+My work is primarily concerned with how Americans think and talk about constitutional rights and how rights function in the policy process.

-My other major interest is the place of rights in the discursive history of political economy, particularly the emergence of rights and norms defining and regulating property relationships and markets.
+Beyond the United States, I’m interested in the place of rights in the global discursive history of political economy, particularly the emergence of rights and norms defining, regulating, and constructing property relationships and markets.

-I teach a variety of courses in American politics, public policy, and political theory in the departments of political science and philosophy, as well as handling pre-law advising and the American politics and political theory minors.
+I teach a variety of courses in political theory, American politics, and public policy in the departments of political science and philosophy, as well as handling pre-law advising and the American politics and political theory minors.

-My wife, Molly Boggs, is a Ph.D. student in English Literature at Indiana University.
-She studies Victorian lodgings, landladies, and tenants.
-We live a block from the college with our two children, Abraham and Daria, and our cat, Sweet Dee.
+My wife, Molly Boggs, is a scholar of Victorian literature.
+We live a block and a half from the college with our two children, Abraham and Daria, and our cat, Sweet Dee.